List of university a cappella groups in the United Kingdom: The Oxford Alternotives

-The Oxford Alternotives is a mixed-voice a cappella group and the oldest a cappella group from the University of Oxford, having formed in 1993.
+The Oxford Alternotives are a mixed-voice a cappella group and the oldest a cappella group from the University of Oxford, having formed in 1993.
 They were founded as the Oxford University Alternative Singing Society by three students seeking an alternative to the chapel choirs dominating the university music scene at the time.

 They have toured the US a number of times, including a performance at the 9/11 memorial service for British victims in New York in 2005.
 The group has also appeared at the Edinburgh Fringe.

 In 2009, the group came second in the Voice Festival UK, winning awards for 'Outstanding Arrangement' and 'Outstanding Soloist', and again qualified for the national final as Oxford regional champions in 2013.

 In The Pink

-In The Pink is one of the two all-female a cappella groups from the University of Oxford.
+In The Pink are one of the two all-female a cappella groups from the University of Oxford.
 They were formed in 2003.

 In 2006, the group participated in the ICCAs in Western European semifinal in Oxford.
 They finished third, with Alexandra Godfree winning the award for 'Outstanding Arrangement' on "Rainy Days and Mondays".
 In 2007 they entered again, and despite not placing in the top three, Rebecca Dale won the award for 'Outstanding Vocal Percussion'.
 In 2008, the group participated again, this time in the first of two quarterfinals.
 This time Suzannah Merchant claimed the award for 'Outstanding Vocal Percussion'.

 They have appeared at the Edinburgh Festival Fringe since 2005 and are set to do so again in 2013.
 As a result of their performance in 2010, they appeared on the Richard Bacon show on Radio 4.

 The group have recorded five studio albums: Naked (2005), Tickled Pink (2006), All Mouth No Trousers (2007), By Any Other Name (2008), Pinkredible (2010) and their latest effort "She Who Dares" (2012).
 They competed in the Oxford round of the Voice Festival UK 2013 and received awards for 'Outstanding Performance' and 'Outstanding Soloist'.

 In 2019, the group released 3 music videos: "Color Song/Fallingwater", "Havana X New Rules", and "My Songs Know What You Did in the Dark".